nextcloud/documentation/admin_manual/configuration_server/custom_client_repos.rst

 Custom Client Download Repositories
 ===================================

-You may configure the URLs to your own download repositories for your ownCloud desktop clients and mobile apps in :file:`config/config.php`.
+You may configure the URLs to your own download repositories for your Nextcloud desktop clients and mobile apps in :file:`config/config.php`.
 This example shows the default download locations: